Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Theoretical Background

-$\delta v_{\rm Hxc}({\bf r})$ is the electrostatic potential due to the remaining valence charge and is usually neglected in calculations.\\ The effective potential, $\Tilde{v}[n_{\rm C}]({\bf r})$, is often approximated in the KS equations by using a pseudo-potential, $v_{\rm ps}({\bf r})$, centered on every atom.
-We discuss this in more detail in the implementation section.
-In the case of a single atom $v_{\rm ext}({\bf r})=-\frac{Z}{r}$ and if we neglect the effect of other electrons, we recover the ordinary form of the spin-orbit interaction
+which we refer to as the atom-centered (AC) approximation for the spin-orbit interaction.
+The detailed implementation is explained in Section 3.5 Eq.~\ref{Eq:Vps-soc}.
+We note that the updated charge density during self-consistent field calculations updates the spin-orbit contribution to the total energy or spin-orbit splitting in band structures.
+This is a widely used and successful approximation in predicting spin-orbit splitting in materials with heavy elements \cite{PhysRevB.64.073106,Zhang2014}.
+The detailed numerical implementation of spin-orbit coupling is presented in section \ref{sec:SOC_impl}.
+In the case of a single atom \(v_\text{ext}({\bf r})=-\frac{Z}{r}\) and if we neglect the effect of other electrons, we recover the ordinary form of the interaction

 with $\lambda=\frac{Z}{4c^2 r^3}$.